rajmotwani22/Data-Visualization-Platform-Narravance/README.md

 # 🚀 Data Sourcing and Visualization App

 A full-stack data pipeline application that enables users to source, process, and visualize automotive sales data from multiple sources (JSON, CSV, and API).
-Built with React, Flask, D3.js, and SQLite — designed for the Full-Stack Engineer role screening task at [Narravance](https://tinyurl.com/nvc-fs-jd).
+Built with React, Flask, D3.js, and SQLite — designed for the Full-Stack Engineer role screening task.

 ---